Battle of Carillon: Legacy

 While the fort itself was never endangered by the British assault, Ticonderoga became a byword for impregnability.
 Even though the fort was effectively handed to the British by a retreating French army in 1759, future defenders of the fort and their superior officers, who may not have been familiar with the site's shortcomings, fell under the spell of this idea.
 In 1777, when General John Burgoyne advanced down Lake Champlain at the beginning of the Saratoga campaign, General George Washington, who had never seen the fort, thought highly of its defensive value.
 Anthony Wayne, who was at Fort Ticonderoga preparing its defenses before Burgoyne's arrival, wrote to Washington that the fort "can never be carried, without much loss of blood".
 Fort Ticonderoga was surrendered by the Americans without much of a fight in July 1777.

 The modern flag of Quebec is based upon a banner reputedly carried by the victorious French forces at Carillon.
 The banner, now known as the flag of Carillon, dates back to the 17th century, confirmed by textile expert Jean-Michel Tuchscherer: "The flag is without doubt an exceptional piece of document from the 17th century".
 As for the coat of arm under the madonna now erased, they were most probably that of Charles, Marquis of Beauharnois (1671–1749), Governor of New France from 1726 to 1747: Silver on one side with a saber, mounted on three merlettes.
 Only the governor had the right to inscribe his personal crest on a banner with the arms of France, and only Beauharnois had the eagles to support his crest.
 The flag was probably fabricated around 1726, date of the arrival of Marquis de Beauharnois, and May 29, 1732, date when it was flown for the order of Saint Louis, with its motto: Bellicae virtutis praemium.
 However, historian Alistair Fraser is of the opinion that stories of the flag's presence on the battlefield appear to be a 19th-century fabrication, as there is no evidence that the large religious banner (2 by 3 meters, or 6 by 10 feet) on which the flag design was based was actually used as a standard at the battle.

 Cultural references

 A song called "Piper's Refrain" by Rich Nardin is based on the legend of a Scottish Highlander soldier, Duncan Campbell, who is doomed to die "at a place where he never had been" called Ticonderoga.
 He is a member of the Highland brigade and dies in the attack on the fort.
 There is another song by Margaret MacArthur on the same subject.
 The Nardin song was recorded by Gordon Bok, Anne Mayo Muir, and Ed Trickett on their album, And So Will We Yet.

+The character Lieutenant Obadiah Lismahago in Tobias Smollett's novel, The Expedition of Humphry Clinker (1771) claims to have been scalped and left for dead during the battle of Ticonderoga.

 The battle is also described, with some historical accuracy, in James Fenimore Cooper's 1845 novel Satanstoe.